|Date of Birth||July 27, 1888|

 David enlisted in Kenora on 13 December 1914, when recruits were being raised for a third overseas contingent.
 He was 26 years old and working as a fireman for the CPR.
 In March 1915 the volunteers became part of a newly-organized unit, the 52nd Overseas Battalion.
 It was based in Port Arthur and the Kenora recruits were sent there in June to join the rest of the battalion.
 While they were training the 1st Canadian Division was fighting in France and Belgium.
 Men were needed to replace casualties in the front line units and battalions in Canada were asked to send reinforcements.
 David was sent to England in September 1915 with the 2nd Reinforcing Draft, one of 250 men from the 52nd Battalion.
 They embarked from Montreal on the SS Missanabie on 4 September and arrived in the UK nine days later.

 David spent five months in England with the 12th Reserve Battalion.
-On 2 February 1916 he was sent to France and attached to the 6th Brigade Machine Gun Company.
+On 2 February 1916 he was drafted to the 6th Brigade Machine Gun Company and sent to France.
 In early March he was transferred to the 29th Infantry Battalion but attached for duty to the 6th Canadian Trench Mortar Battery.
 In late August the Canadians were moved south to take part in the Somme Offensive and their first major operation started in mid-September.
 David had been promoted to Lance Corporal on 10 July and on 10 October he was promoted to Corporal.
 Two days later he became ill with trench fever and he was out of action for a few days.
 Later that month his unit left the Somme and moved back north to the Lens-Arras sector.
 In January 1917 he developed trench fever again and he spent two weeks recovering at No. 18 Casualty Clearing Station.
 He rejoined his unit in March and in April they were at the Battle of Vimy Ridge.

 Late that summer the Canadians took part in the Battle of Hill 70 (15-25 August 1917).
 David was one of the casualties on the first day, suffering a fractured lower leg and gunshot or shell wounds to his back and neck.
 He was evacuated to a casualty clearing station then to the 3rd Australian General Hospital.
 Five days later he was back in England, recovering at the 2nd Southern General Hospital in Bristol.
 In early October he was sent to the Canadian convalescent hospital in Wokingham then in January 1918 he was admitted to No. 4 General Hospital in Basingstoke.
 After a short time there he spent five months at Granville Special Hospital followed by two months at No. 5 General Hospital in Liverpool.
 He was married in the Liverpool register office on 23 August 1918.
 His wife, 31-year-old Mary Ann Sharples, was a telephone operator from Manchester.
 A month after getting married David was invalided to Canada, embarking from Liverpool on the SS Tunisian on 24 September and arriving in Canada on 6 October.